International Alert: Leadership

-Martin Ennals, the former Secretary General of Amnesty International and founder of Article 19, served as Secretary General of the new organization.
+Martin Ennals, the former secretary general of Amnesty International and founder of Article 19, served as secretary general of the new organization.
 From 1986 to 1989, Ennals was International Alert's only full-time staff member.
 He was joined by Andy Carl (later the founder of Conciliation Resources, who managed IA from 1992 to 1993 following Ennals' death.
-Alert expanded rapidly in 1994–1998 under the leadership of Sri Lankan Kumar Rupesinghe, growing to over 50 staff with major programs in Sri Lanka, Burundi, and Sierra Leone.
-Australian Kevin P. Clements served as General Secretary from 1998 to 2002.
+Alert expanded rapidly in 1994–1998 under the leadership of Sri Lankan Kumar Rupesinghe, growing to over 50 staff members with major programs in Sri Lanka, Burundi, and Sierra Leone.
+Australian Kevin P. Clements served as general secretary from 1998 to 2002.
 By 1998 Alert had a budget of approximately £5 million and 80 staff, managing programs in over 15 countries in conflict.

-Dan Smith, now Secretary General of the Stockholm International Peace Research Institute served as Secretary General from 2002 to 2015.
+Dan Smith, now secretary general of the Stockholm International Peace Research Institute served as secretary general from 2002 to 2015.
 From 2015 to 2019, Harriet Lamb, CEO of the United Kingdom Fairtrade Foundation for over a decade. became International Alert's CEO.
 Michael Young, formerly with the International Rescue Committee and Mercy Corps led the organization for the year following Lamb's departure.

-In September 2021, former British diplomat Nic Hailey became executive director of International Alert.
-In addition to serving in London as Africa Director and in the Foreign Secretary's Office, Hailey had diplomatic postings to Washington, DC, Paris, Berlin and Kabul, and served as British High Commissioner to Kenya.
-His final government position was Director General - Transformation, leading the merger of the Foreign and Commonwealth Office and the Department for International Development.
+In September 2021, former British diplomat Nic Hailey became the executive director of International Alert.
+In addition to serving in London as Africa director and in the Foreign Secretary's Office, Hailey had diplomatic postings to Washington, D.C., Paris, Berlin, and Kabul, and served as British high commissioner to Kenya.
+His final government position was director general - transformation, leading the merger of the Foreign and Commonwealth Office and the Department for International Development.